awsdocs/amazon-ecs-developer-guide/doc_source/instance-connect.md

    1. On the **Container Instance** page, record the **Public IP** or **Public DNS** for your instance\.

 1. Find the default username for your container instance AMI\.
-The user name for instances launched with the Amazon ECS\-optimized AMI is `ec2-user`\.
+The user name for instances launched with an Amazon ECS\-optimized AMI is `ec2-user`\.
 For Ubuntu AMIs, the default user name is `ubuntu`\.
 For CoreOS, the default user name is `core`\.

 1. If you are using a macOS or Linux computer, connect to your instance with the following command, substituting the path to your private key and the public address for your instance: